im-nayeem/contest-tracker-android/README.md

 3. Open the APK file on your device and follow the installation prompts.
 4. Once installed, launch the Contest Tracker application and start exploring upcoming contests.

-:red_circle: If you're mi user then turn off battery saver for this app.
+:red_circle: If you're a mi user then turn off the battery saver for this app.

 Thank you for choosing Contest Tracker.
 I hope it helps you in your competitive programming journey!
 Happy coding and best of luck in your contests!